Blunt Metro Review

 Ease of Transport

 The company claims to have tested the Blunt Classic up to 72 mph or Force 11 winds.
-That's awesome, but we're not sure how important that is.
+That's awesome, but we're not sure how important it is.
 Most of our reviewers would prefer to be inside when the wind is blowing 72 mph, rain or shine.
 Bottom line, the model we tested is durable, with excellent manufacturing and quality materials.

 Ease of Use

-The company reports that all Blunt umbrellas feature their tips, which form an integral part of the Radial Tensioning System (RTS).
+Blunt reports that all their umbrellas feature special tips, which form an integral part of the Radial Tensioning System (RTS).
 This "system" ensures that the effort used in opening is distributed throughout the entire canopy surface.
-In our testing, we found that the canopy deployed nice and taut, even and smooth as one would expect from their marketing.
+In our testing, we found that the canopy deployed nice and taut, even and smooth.

-With a normal retail price over $50, this umbrella is only worth it if you absolutely love the look of it.
-It is pretty pricey, we think, for the minimal rain protection it provided in our field tests.
+For us, this umbrella is only worth it if you absolutely love the look of it.
+It is pricey for the minimal rain protection it provides as compared to the others in our lineup.

-The Blunt Metro is a darn cute umbrella that is made of high-quality materials and stands up well in high winds.
-However, the scalloped shape reduces the overall rain protection, and for an accessory whose primary task is to keep the water off the user, we thought the performance of the Blunt was much lower than the others in this review.
+The Blunt Metro is unique in a variety of ways.
+It's made with high-quality materials and stands up well in high winds.
+The scalloped shape reduces the overall rain protection, however, and for an accessory whose primary task is to keep the water off the user, we think its performance could have been better.